 Reward and Appreciate

 It’s always nice to offer your employees perks, but as a business startup, the funding may not be there to give a lot.
 Recognition of your team goes a long way especially for those that display your company values in the work that they do.
-Develop a reward system to appreciate those that are incorporating the vision of your business startup with customers or in their work responsibilities and choices they make on a day-to-day basis.
+Develop an employee reward system to appreciate those that are incorporating the vision of your business startup with customers or in their work responsibilities and choices they make on a day-to-day basis.
 This small act can boost your corporate culture and make your business startup a company that employee value and cherish.

 Think About The Past

-With a focus on the future it can be easy to forget about your past, but how your started and where you came from is the very foundation that shaped your business today.
+With a focus on the future it can be easy to forget about your past, but how you started and where you came from is the very foundation that shaped your business today.
 Think about your history and the hard work that took to get where your business startup is today.
 Allow your employees to also understand the story behind your company and what it took to get it to its beginning stages.

 Your past is a significant part of the strength of your business and most likely is what you drew your values from.
 Your employees need to understand the motivation and drive that propelled your business startup forward.
 Be upfront about your history and embrace it with a furry as it is the sole reason you are in the position you are today.
 When your employees see your roots, this will impact how they feel about the company and the vision that you have created to take it into the future.